-Each piece of test equipment will have a unique “Identification No.” attached to it, and a ”Calibration” sticker clearly displayed with current calibration vendor and date, and next “Cal Due" date.
+Each piece of test equipment will have a unique “Identification No.” attached to it, and a” Calibration” sticker clearly displayed with current calibration vendor and date, and next “Cal Due" date.

 Alta Avionics, LLC has identified a need to implement a test equipment equivalency during the overhaul/repair bench procedure.
 A procedure has been implemented to ensure all personnel have a resource for determining equivalent test equipment suitability.
-See Detailed Procedure manual for procedure reference.
+See Detailed Procedure Manual for procedure reference.

 Employee owned tools and test equipment that require calibration must be identified, calibrated, and documented in the same manner as company owned equipment.
 The tool/equipment must remain under the owner’s control at all times.